Cacti/documentation/Standards-Security.md

 * get_filter_request_var('somevariable') - This function call, by default,
-  will validate that the variable `$_REQUEST['somevariable']` returned is actually an integer, if not, Cacti will block the the page function from continuing.
+  will validate that the variable `$_REQUEST['somevariable']` returned is actually an integer, if not, Cacti will block the page function from continuing.

 * get_filter_request_var('somevariable', 'options') - This version of the